Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: More forecasts

 \subsubsection{Analytical estimates}

 Before presenting numerical results, we analytically examine the estimator's expected behaviour.
-This builds on previous work with amplitude parameters (e.g\ Refs.~\cite{Schmittfull_2015, dePutter:2018jqk, Darwish:2020prn}).
+This builds on previous work with amplitude parameters \citep[e.g.][]{Schmittfull_2015, dePutter:2018jqk, Darwish:2020prn}.
 We focus on constraining $\epsilon$ using $\widehat{h}^\mathcal{D}_{AB}$ in combination with field $A$, assumed insensitive to $\epsilon$.
 We ignore marginalization over nuisance parameters for simplicity.

 In the low-noise limit, Eq.~\eqref{eq:fishercrossanalytical} gives the following Fisher information on $\epsilon$, from the cross-correlation $\Pcross^{A\DD}$ only:

 where $b_\DD$ is the effective bias given by Eq.~\eqref{eq:effective-bias}.
 This clearly reaches a ceiling in the constraining power of $\epsilon$, in the sense that lower noise will not improve this figure.